JMBKoch/ResearchReport/README.md

 # Getting A Step Ahead: Using the Regularized Horseshoe Prior to Select Cross-Loadings in Bayesian Regularized Structural Equation Modeling (SEM)

-This repository contains the code of my Master's Thesis in Methodlogy & Statistics at Utrecht University (September '21 - June '22).
+This repository contains the code of my Master's Thesis in Methodology & Statistics at Utrecht University (September '21 - June '22).

 You can clone the repository by running: